 Sometimes, your room might do WAY better than you anticipated.
 All it takes is for a famous user with a large following to join, and this will drive their following to join too.
 Plus, if a listener has a lot of followers to ping you might see a sudden jump in listeners and users raising their hands.

 When this happens, you want to make sure that people have a place to go if they do want to reach you outside of the app.
 So link your Instagram profile so that people can direct message you over there and add a link to your website on Instagram too.
+This is a great way to make new connections but also generate leads for your business (and if you’d like to learn more about lead generation on Clubhouse specifically, check out this awesome article here).

 9. Make sure to beef out your bio/description.